citcheese/ODBParser/README.md

                         specify parser.
   --elastic, -es        Use for IP, Shodan, BinaryEdge & Paste methods to
                         specify parser.
+  --properjson, -pj     Add this flag if would like out put to be proper JSON
+                        file.
+Default is one JSON string object per line.
   --database , -db      Specify database you want to grab.
 For MDB must be in
                         format format 'db:collection'.
 Use with IP arg & 'es' or 'mdb' flag